Genetic engineering through click chemistry

-Gene therapy and a range of biological research rely on the efficient delivery of nucleic acids into cells through the process known as transfection.
-Most widely-used transfection approaches for mammalian cells rely on electrostatic forces, usually taking advantage of cationic reagents to bind to negatively-charged nucleic acids and form strong ionic complexes.
-Cells then grab these complexes and internalize them through a process called endocytosis.
-However, the concentration of positive charge in the reagents can kill cells, and some cells—such as embryonic cells, neurons, or cells directly isolated from tissue—don’t incorporate the nucleic acids successfully.
+Gene therapy and many types of biological research use a process called transfection to efficiently deliver nucleic acids into cells.
+Many transfection approaches for mammalian cells rely on electrostatics: Cationic reagents bind to negatively charged nucleic acids and form ionic complexes that cells can pull inside via a mechanism known as endocytosis.
+The concentration of positive charge in the reagents can kill cells, however, and the process works poorly for some types of cells.

+Now researchers report a click-chemistry-based transfection technique, dubbed SnapFect, which relies on bio-orthogonal molecules—a class of chemically reactive compounds that don’t interfere with biological systems (ACS Cent.
+Sci.
+2017, DOI: 10.1021/acscentsci.7b00132).

-Commercial transfection reagents already bring in about $1.5 billion per year.
-Yousaf’s team compared SnapFect to two widely-used kits: Lipofectamine (Life Technologies) and ViaFect (Promega).
-SnapFect transfected cells with a 68% overall efficiency while the other two transfected 19% and 29%, respectively.
+Yousaf’s team compared the performance of two widely used transfection kits—Lipofectamine (Life Technologies) and ViaFect (Promega)—with SnapFect, which is now for sale via Yousaf’s company, OrganoLinX.
+SnapFect transfected cells with a 68% overall efficiency, while the other two did so with 19% and 29% efficiency, respectively.

-Yousaf launched a company called OrganoLinX that this month began selling SnapFect ($350 for 20-25 transfections).
-“We focused on making [the kit] just as easy to use as other commercial products out there,” he says.

-Besides improving efficiency, researchers could also pre-treat one batch of cells to decorate them with ketones and then mix them with other cell types before adding nucleic acids.
-Just the pre-treated ones will be transfected, Yousaf explains.
-“It’s like precision transfection.”
-Because the team can create a variety of complexes using the oxyamine particles, the technique can also deliver other molecules such as proteins into cells.

-“I think it’s an interesting step forward,” says James H. Eberwine, a molecular neurobiologist at the University of Pennsylvania—particularly the technique’s universal applicability to DNA, RNA, and proteins, as well as the specificity conferred by the click chemistry approach.

-Eberwine adds that while the study compares SnapFect to two widely-used techniques, researchers often optimize those techniques for their particular applications and achieve much higher efficiencies than those noted in this study.
-“I would certainly try it,” he says, “and if it really does have the higher efficiency then I could see value in doing this.”
+“It’s an interesting step forward,” says James H. Eberwine, a molecular neurobiologist at the University of Pennsylvania.
+Eberwine adds that researchers often optimize transfection techniques for their particular applications and achieve much higher efficiencies than those noted in this study.
+“I would certainly try it,” he says, to see how the efficiency stacks up in a real-world context.

-Currently cell surface modification with ketones must occur shortly before addition of the oxyamine-bundled cargo.
-But SnapFect would be especially powerful if the ketone modification was more permanent, Eberwine says.
-That way, researchers could pre-engineer the surface of immature cells, then allow those cells to develop, migrate, and find their place in the local microenvironment of an experimental system before they get transfected.
-“This would be a real boon,” he says.

 Join the conversation